 Brian Patton

-Bassoon & Low Brass Instructor
+Woodwind & Low Brass Instructor

 Brian Patton is currently the Instrumental Music Teacher at Saint Joseph Academy, where he teaches Concert Band, Jazz Band, Orchestra, Beginning Instrument and Music in Culture.
 He is a graduate from the University of Akron where he obtained a Bachelor of Music in Music Education while studying bassoon with Cynthia Cioffari, playing tuba in athletic bands and singing in the Chamber Choir.
 Brian specializes in bassoon and low brass instruction, including trombone, euphonium and tuba.
 In lessons, he seeks to balance individual creative expression with the demands of the typical school music program, with the hope that students can see themselves as both interpreters and creators of music.